Tearsheet

 AI Analysis | Feedback

-Michael Egholm joined Standard BioTools in April 2022.
-Prior to this, he served as Chief Technology Officer of Danaher Life Sciences and was the founder and leader of Danaher Corporation's venture fund.
-He also led Danaher's Pall Corporation biopharmaceuticals business, where he played a central role in redesigning its go-to-market structure, which led to multibillion-dollar revenue.
-Before Danaher, he was Chief Technology Officer at Roche's 454 Life Sciences Corporation, the first company to successfully commercialize next-generation sequencing, where he spearheaded projects including the Neanderthal Sequencing project.
-He is also the lead inventor of peptide nucleic acids (PNA) technology.
+Dr. Michael Egholm leads Standard BioTools with over 25 years of leadership experience in developing and commercializing innovative technologies for biopharmaceuticals.
+Prior to joining Standard BioTools in April 2022, he served as the Chief Technology Officer of Danaher Life Sciences and was the founder and leader of the Danaher Corporation's venture fund.
+During his time at Danaher, he led the Pall Corporation's biopharmaceuticals business, where he was instrumental in redesigning its go-to-market structure, contributing to its multibillion-dollar revenue.
+Before Danaher, Dr. Egholm was the Chief Technology Officer at Roche's 454 Life Sciences Corporation, which was the first company to successfully commercialize next-generation sequencing.
+He spearheaded major initiatives, including the Neanderthal Sequencing project and the sequencing of the first individual human genome.
+Dr. Egholm is the named inventor of 40 U.S. patents and was the lead inventor of peptide nucleic acids (PNA) technology, for which he earned his PhD in organic chemistry from the University of Copenhagen.

-Sean MacKay has a multidisciplinary background as an executive, investor, and investment banker in the life sciences tools and therapeutics industries.
-Prior to joining Standard BioTools, he was the co-founder and CEO of IsoPlexis, a life science tools company, which he led through team building, product development, commercialization, its IPO, and eventual sale in 2023.
+Sean Mackay brings a multidisciplinary background as an executive, investor, and investment banker, driving impact in the life sciences tools and therapeutics industries.
+Before joining Standard BioTools, Mr. Mackay was the co-founder and CEO of IsoPlexis, a life science tools company.
+He led IsoPlexis through its team building, product development, commercialization, initial public offering (IPO), and its eventual sale in 2023.

-Betsy Jensen leads the human resources function at Standard BioTools and has over 25 years of experience in transforming companies for growth and profitability.
-She spent nearly eight years leading human resources and internal communications at several Danaher Corporation subsidiaries, including Hach Company, Cepheid, Molecular Devices, and SCIEX.
-Most recently, she served as Chief Human Resources Officer at Gibraltar Industries.
+Betsy Jensen leads the human resources function at Standard BioTools and has over 25 years of experience in transforming companies to achieve growth and profitability.
+Her career includes nearly eight years leading human resources and internal communications at several Danaher Corporation subsidiaries, such as Hach Company, Cepheid, Molecular Devices, and SCIEX.
+Most recently, she served as the Chief Human Resources Officer at Gibraltar Industries.

 AI Analysis | Feedback